dsprenkels/schopslet/README.md

 If the file's name is `debtors.csv`, run `python schopslet.py debtors.csv` to send Alice and Bob their emails.
 You will be prompted for your SMTP credentials.
-Alternatively, you can provide this information by supplying them as command line arguments or defining them in `conf.py`.
+Alternatively, you can provide these by supplying them as command line arguments or defining them in `conf.py`.

 Have a nice day!